-The 70-20-10 model for learning and development, 20% of learning comes from your interaction with others.
-This is a challenge for the new normal—remote learning.
-Since the learner and instructor are separated by time and distance, especially when remote learning is done asynchronously, there’s little interaction.
-This means that your learners can’t get a good chunk of knowledge and information that they need to have.
+The 70-20-10 model for learning and development explains that 20% of learning comes from your interaction with others—a challenge for remote education.
+Since the learner and instructor are separated by time and distance, especially when remote learning is asynchronous, there’s little interaction.
+Your learners can’t get a good chunk of necessary knowledge and information.
 But, fear not—you can make your remote learning interactive and social!
-Here are 4 things you can do.

 4 Things That’ll Make Remote Learning Interactive and Social